HCL-TECH-SOFTWARE/connections-doc/src_v8/user/bookmarks/subscribetoapersonoratag.md

-# Adding bookmarks to your watchlist
+# Adding bookmarks to your watchlist {#subscribetoapersonoratag .task}

 The watchlist maintains a list of the most recent bookmarks that match criteria you specify.
 You can add bookmarks to your watchlist that are associated with a person, with a tag, or both.